tud-hri/joan/docs/firststeps-joan-overview.md

     Shared Variables have to be pickleable (serializable)!!

 ### Signals
 The Signals class in the Default JOAN is a bit obscure, so far it is only used in the `activate condition` function in the experiment manager.
 This triggers signals so that whenever a condition is activated it updates all dialogs of all included modules.
-The Signals class uses the built in signals & slots functionality from PyQt, so for a deeper understanding please refer to [this tutorial on signals and slots](https://www.tutorialspoint.com/pyqt/pyqt_signals_and_slots.htm){target="_blank"}
+The Signals class uses the built-in signals & slots functionality from PyQt, so for a deeper understanding please refer to [this tutorial on signals and slots](https://www.tutorialspoint.com/pyqt/pyqt_signals_and_slots.htm){target="_blank"}

 ### News

 The `News()` class is used throughout all modules and serves as a sort of message pipe to all modules.
-It mainly contains the seperate `shared_variables` objects of all the modules.
+It mainly contains the separate `shared_variables` objects of all the modules.
 This is needed because then we can access our shared variables from all modules.
-For example if I'd like to calculate something in a seperate
+For example if I'd like to calculate something in a separate
 `calculator` module, and for this I need the input values of a `keyboard` from the `hardwaremanager` I can easily access this info in my new module!